10 Facts About Buying Jadeite Jade Bangles

 The general conception of Grade A is of a high quality, or fine quality material in most circumstances but not in the case of Jade.
 This term only refers to the level of treatment a piece of Jadeite Jade has gone through and has nothing to do with quality.

 Natural Jadeite can come in many colours: green, lavender, red, orange, yellow, brown, grey, black, and white.
 The most sought after the colour of Jadeite is called the Imperial Green which is an Emerald like vivid green colour.
-Followed by Lavender Jade which has a purplish blue hue.
+It's closely followed by Lavender Jade which has a purplish blue hue.
+Icy Jade is coming into trend with its near transparent white colour.

-Like many other gemstones, the transparency of Jadeite Jade is a factor in determining the value.
+Like many other gemstones, the transparency of Jadeite Jade is a factor in determining the quality.
 Myanmar Jadeite Jade can range from near transparent to opaque.
-Opaque jadeite bangles are cheaper and more common.
+Opaque Jade bangles are considered lesser in value because they are plentiful.
+The value of a jade bangle can increase dramatically even with the slightest improvement translucency.

-Texture of the material plays an important factor.
+Texture of the material plays an important factor in determining a value of a jade bangle.
 High value jadeite is fine or smooth in texture and does not have a coarse granular look.

 Jadeite Jade being a product of nature, created through tremendous heat and pressure, usually have natural flaws.
-They are unavoidable because of the way these bangles are carved out of the rough mineral.
-Carving out a perfect piece would mean wasting precious material and even then, it's not guaranteed to bring out a perfect bangle.
-Perfect bangles are possible, however, they are rare and will carry a higher premium.
-These inclusions or flaws do not affect the durability of the bangles.
+They are only avoidable to an extant because of the way these bangles are carved out of the rough mineral.
+Carving out a perfect piece would mean wasting precious material and even then, it's not guaranteed to bring out a flawless bangle.
+Perfect bangles are possible (with some luck and miracle), however, they are rare and carries a higher premium.
+These flaws or inclusions do not affect the durability of the bangles.
 In fact, it gives it a uniqueness.
 A fingerprint of sorts.
+In most scenarios, these natural flaws are strong indicators that a bangle hasn't been artificially treated.
 Some common inclusions in Burmese Jade Bangles are shown on the diagram to the right.

 Myanmar Jadeite Jade Bangles comes in six different styles.
 The diagram on the left shows the cross section of a bangle.
 Traditionally, Jade bangles were worn with a Round or Oval style.
 Over time, the trend is progressing towards Halfmoon and Flat styles.
 Partly due to the decreasing amount of good translucent material.
 A thinner, flatter style allows more light to pass through making the bangle appear more translucent.
 Nevertheless, round styles are still popular and is a matter of personal preference